 These prices fluctuate, so you probably want to check the links and make sure they aren't on sale.
 Also, please let me know if you find a different price than what I have listed here.

 Arrowhead Mills - Amazon

 Arrowhead Mills - Vitacost

 Nutiva - Amazon

-So, just pick a couple of the best coconut flour recipes and get started cooking.
-I think you will love coconut flour after you try some of these recipes and be glad you tried it.
-You won’t find any coconut flour cookie or brownie recipes here, they are all on my other post just below.
+So, just pick a couple of the best recipes and get started cooking.
+I think you will love it after you try some of these recipes and be glad you tried it.
+You won’t find any cookie or brownie recipes here, they are all on my other post just below.